CartoDB/carto-selfhosted-helm/customizations/README.md

   ```

-## Configure the domain of your selfhosted
+## Configure the domain of your self-hosted

 The most important step to have your CARTO self-hosted ready to be used is to configure the domain to be used.

-⚠️ CARTO selfhosted is not designed to be used in the path of a URL, it needs a full domain or subdomain. ⚠️
+⚠️ CARTO self-hosted is not designed to be used in the path of a URL, it needs a full domain or subdomain. ⚠️

 To do this you need to [add the following customization](#how-to-define-customizations):
 ```yaml